Go2Engle/EtsyTrackr/README.md

 - Add a desktop shortcut (optional)
 - Handle automatic updates
 - Install all required dependencies
+-
+### Portable Version
+If you prefer not to use the installer, you can also download the portable version:
+1. Download `EtsyTrackr.exe` from the [Releases](https://github.com/Go2Engle/EtsyTrackr/releases) page
+2. Run the executable from any location
+3. Note: The portable version will still check for updates but won't install them automatically
+4.
 ### macOS Installation
 When running EtsyTrackr on macOS for the first time, you might see a security warning because the app is not signed with an Apple Developer Certificate.
 To run the app: